wilsonliaows/docs/connectors/salesforce.md

 ![Setup the Salesforce workflow rule to be evaluated when record is created or updated](/assets/images/salesforce-docs/workflow-rule-setup-for-new-updated-object-trigger.png)
 *Setup the Salesforce workflow rule to be evaluated when record is created or updated*

 7) In step 3 of the setup wizard, add a workflow action "New outbound message".
-This ensures that Salesforce will always notify our Workato recipe whenever a record is created, via sending an outbound message to that recipe's endpoint URL.
+This ensures that Salesforce will always notify our Workato recipe whenever a record is created or updated, via sending an outbound message to that recipe's endpoint URL.

 ![Add outbound message as the workflow action.
 Newly created or updated contacts that meet the evaluation criteria will send an outbound message](/assets/images/salesforce-docs/add-outbound-message-for-new-updated-object-trigger.png)
 *Add outbound message as the workflow action.
 Newly created or updated contacts that meet the evaluation criteria will send an outbound message*